 Remember, if you have been diagnosed with COVID-19, are experiencing symptoms, or have been recently exposed to someone with COVID-19, please stay home.
 Find more information on the university’s COVID-19 website.

-The Teaching and Learning Implementation Team created a guide for faculty that centralizes information and resources for fall.
-The guide brings together in a single location learning resources, information for returning to campus, technology support, managing compliance with safety protocols, information for students, and more.
+The Teaching and Learning Implementation Team created a guide for faculty that centralizes information and resources.
+The guide offers learning resources, information for returning to campus, technology support, compliance and safety protocols, information to share with students, and more.

 Limited research and creative activities are authorized to be on campus or in the field/off-campus following approval from the campus RCA Return Committee.